whwiese/YOLO/README.md

 ### Change Log

+#### I found a GPU / Better living with data augmentation (12/24/2020)

+A MacBook's CPU can only deliver so much when it comes to deep learning, so I turned to Google Colab to allow me to train this thing for real.
+I found that even on a training set of ~16k images my YOLOv1 and v2_lite models overfit the training data and performed extremely poorly on the held-out validation set.
+Fortunately, through the wonders of data augmentation I was able to train a YOLOv1 model that performed well on the validation set, and on images outside of Pascal VOC entirely.

+##### Data Augmentation Techniques

+Horizontal Flip: With tunable probability p images are flipped horizontally, effectively doubling the amount of training images we have.
+I had to implement this as a function of my custom dataset class in PyTorch so the ground truth bounding box could be correctly transformed along with the image.

+Random Crop: Given a crop factor cf and an input image of size (x,y), the image is resized to a random value between (x,y) and (x*(1+cf), y*(1+cf)), then cropped to size (x_out,y_out) by shaving off a random corner.
+This helps tremendously with overfitting, as the ground truth bounding boxes for a given image will have different values almost every time the model sees the image.
+This prevents the model from solving the training set by recognizing some unique feature of the image and mapping to the unchanging ground truth bounding box coordinates.
+Random cropping is the big change that took this model from simple overfitting to one that learns general features and can take on images not seen in the training set.
+Like horizontal flip, this had to be implemented as a function of the custom dataset class.

+Color Jitter and Gaussian Blur: Color jitter and gaussian blur on test images help the model become more robust and deal with images outside of the PASCAL VOC dataset.
+Gaussian blur specifically provided an noicable increase in performance on videos I took on my iPhone.
+Since these transformations leave the ground truth bounding boxes unchanged I was able to implement them with PyTorch's built-in transformations.

+##### Results (200 epochs on a random 80% of Pascal VOC)

 #### YOLOv2_lite (12/11/2020)

 YOLOv2_lite is a new model located in model.py which incorporates the darknet-19 architecture used in YOLOv2.
 The primary purpose of YOLOv2_lite is to